Wednesday, December 6, 2023

 I lashed back:

-If you don't shut up I will take you out of here and come back tomorrow by myself!
+Robert, if you don't shut up I will take you out of here and come back tomorrow by myself!

 He was silent for the rest of the play.
 During the credits he was almost genial.